 #4.
 Start Dinner in the Morning or the Night Before

 It’s so easy to throw something in the slow cooker in the morning before heading out on a busy day.
 I will even put everything in the crock-pot the night before and refrigerate the whole crock.
-Then, I just have to move the crock insert into the heating part and start it.
+Then, I just have to move the crock insert into the heating base and start it.
 When we get home, it’s ready and we can just serve some rolls or salad on the side.

 #5.
 Freeze Pre-Cooked Meat

 I always buy my meat in bulk when it’s on sale, then I cook about half of it and portion the rest to freeze for meals.
 Once I have it cooked, I freeze it in meal-sized portions, usually 1-2 cups per freezer bag or container.
 Here are the things I cook and what I use them for.

 - Ground Beef – sloppy joes, tacos, spaghetti, hamburger casserole

 - Chicken Breast – BBQ chicken sandwiches, chicken and gravy, tacos, enchiladas

 - Italian Sausage – pizza, spaghetti sauce, lasagne, soup